 Foundation drafts help you strengthen the story itself.
 Does the story work?
 Where do readers pick up and lose interest?
 Are the characters relatable?
 Don’t bother agonizing over the writing at this stage; you have bigger fish to fry.

-Draft #1 The Discovery Draft or Rough Draft This is the very first draft of your manuscript, what you end up with after writing it.
+This is the very first draft of your manuscript, what you end up with after writing it.
 If you’ve worked from any type of outline, this could be a fairly coherent rough draft.